jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs18.md

 #### v.15
 >The heart of the discerning acquires knowledge; the ears of the wise seek it out.

+#### v.18
+>Casting the lot settles disputes and keeps strong opponents apart.

 #### v.19
->An offended brother is more unyielding than a foritified city, and disputes are like the barred gates of a citadel.
+>An offended brother is more unyielding than a fortified city, and disputes are like the barred gates of a citadel.

 Good verse to better interpret speaking the truth in love.
 We should be truthful but do all in our power not to instigate offense so as to lose a brother to offense.
 #jj